brapana/TalkBot/README.md

 OWNER_ID = "Unique ID for owner's Discord account" CLIENT_ID = "Unique ID obtained from Discord's API Dashboard"
 ```

+Ensure that you have [FFMPEG](https://ffmpeg.org/) installed and correctly in your environment variables.
+FFMPEG is used to convert the .mp3 received from gTTS for use by Discord.py.

 Install Dependencies: